Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites: Our Construction of Weighted VR Complexes

 \subsection{Estimating travel times}

-The definition of our {distance function} (see \cref{eq:distance}) requires us to estimate the pairwise travel times by car, public transit, and walking between each pair of polling sites.
+To compute our distance function (see \cref{eq:distance}), we need to estimate the pairwise travel times by car, public transportation, and walking between each pair of polling sites.
 We measure these times in minutes.

 We estimate the time that it takes to walk between each pair of polling sites by using street networks, which are available through the OpenStreetMap tool \cite{openstreetmap}, for each of our cities.
 Using OpenStreetMap, we calculate a shortest path (by geographical distance) between each pair of polling sites.
 In \Cref{fig:path example}, we show an example of a shortest path between two polling sites in Atlanta.